 - At this point taste for salt and season to taste.
-I used 1 teaspoon of salt.
+I used 1 ½ teaspoon of salt.
 The amount of salt you will need will depend on how saltly your vegetable stock was along with your preferred taste.
 Start with ½ teaspoon and go from there.
 If the lentils taste bland keep adding salt.
 Mastering salt is a science and this is the best way to learn.
 I used fine kosher salt.

 - Garnish with fresh cilantro, lemon wedges, and sliced chilies.
 Serve alongside rice, quinoa, roti, or naan.
 Enjoy!